Donald Trump is set to testify Nov. 6 in civil fraud trial. Daughter Ivanka also will testify

 - The information you need to know, sent directly to you: Download the CTV News App

-Trump said his remark wasn't about the clerk; Engoron called that testimony "not credible" and fined Trump $10,000, on top of a $5,000 fine imposed days earlier over an online post about the clerk.
+Trump said his remark wasn't about the clerk; Engoron called that testimony "not credible" and fined Trump US$10,000, on top of a US$5,000 fine imposed days earlier over an online post about the clerk.
 Trump's lawyers paid both fines on his behalf but still might appeal them, according to a court filing Friday.

 Donald Trump Jr. is now set to testify next Wednesday, brother Eric on Thursday and sister Ivanka on Nov.
 3, though her lawyers may appeal to try to block her testimony.